em3ndez/tiny-web-server/README.md

       ✓ echoes three messages plus -1 -2 -3 back to the client
 ```

-ChatGPT estimates the path coverage for the TinyWeb class to be around 90-95% It is difficult to say precisely as the test coverage with jacoco misses some of the Java-8 lambda paths.
+ChatGPT estimates the path coverage for the TinyWeb class to be around 90-95%.
+It is difficult to say precisely as the test coverage with jacoco misses some of the Java-8 lambda paths.

-I wish I could use Cuppa to generate example code in markdown, too.
-It would need to have the same Java source parsing fu of the javac compiler, and that may never happen.
+It would be nice to use Cuppa to generate example code in markdown, too.
+That would need to have the same Java source parsing fu of the javac compiler, and that may never happen.
 An AI could copy tests into markdown documentation quickly, and repeatably, I guess.

 ## Project & Source Repository